As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 Depending on your method of application, going through the VA to get your Certificate of Eligibility could take up to six weeks.

-If you go through a VA-approved lender like Quicken Loans, we have automated systems that could help us pull your Certificate of Eligibility in minutes in the majority of cases.
+If you go through a VA-approved lender like Quicken Loans, we have automated systems that could help us pull your Certificate of Eligibility in the majority of cases.